ShakedLub/FreeViewing/README.md

 a. saveFlag: 0 do not save, 1 save
 b. experiment_number: '1' for experiment 1, '2' for experiment 2 (this number should be given as a char)
 c. condition: 1 - main analysis
-              2 - low level type 1: this control analysis is done because the low level regions in the main analysis are different from what is written in the pre-registration (see manuscript).
-In the main analysis,
-              low level type 2 regions are used (created using smiler package), in this analysis low level type 1 regions are used
-              (created using the saliencytoolbox).
+              2 - preregistration check: this control analysis is done because we applied some deviations from the preregistration.
+This analysis is without these changes: (1) In the main analysis low level type 2 regions are used (created using smiler package), in this analysis low level type 1   	      regions are used (created using the saliencytoolbox).
+(2) In this analysis trials with blinks are excluded, in the main analysis they are not.
+(3) In this analysis objects are defined only based on OSIE database.
+In the main analysis objects are defined based on a combination of OSIE 	      and Broda and de Haas's database.
+(4) Two images that were excluded from the main analysis, are included here.

               3 - RttM check: in this control analysis, participants with high objective awareness scores are excluded to check if the results stem from RttM (see manuscript).